← Home

 Actionability

-You leave with something you can use.
-Not "think about X" but "here is how to do X, and here is what happens when you try."
+You leave with something you can use tomorrow - not "think about X" but "here is the spreadsheet, here are the inputs, here is what the output means."

 4